 Weather the Storm and Stick it Out

 Although this choice provides the least immediate relief to the homeowner, staying in the property and remaining current on the mortgage loans will minimize the negative impact on your credit.
 If the property suits a homeowner and his or her family’s needs, it is often best to stick it out and wait for property values to eventually recover, if such an option is financially feasible.

 Chart a New Course with a Loan Modification

 The buzz words in home lending and mortgage servicing for the last several years have been “loan modifications.”
 A loan modification is simply an agreement whereby the mortgage lender changes the terms of the loan typically to reduce the monthly payment amount, interest rate, principal balance or any combination of the above.
 Unfortunately, the reality is that few homeowners successfully negotiate and finalize loan modifications with their mortgage lenders.
 The promise of generous and widespread loan modifications simply has not become a reality.
 With that said, interested homeowners should certainly consider the option.

-The process is started by contacting your mortgage lender and requesting a loan modification application.
+The process is started by contacting the mortgage lender and requesting a loan modification application.
 Be prepared to spend a great deal of time preparing and submitting such an application as careful documentation of every aspect of the transaction is key.
 Also be prepared to deal with the frustrations of the loan modification review process.
-No doubt you will have to submit and resubmit your application and supporting documents several times as the mortgage companies have become notorious for losing entire client files during the process.
-Nonetheless, homeowners should treat the process like a full time job, stay organized and patient, and they will have the best chance at successfully negotiating a loan modification.
+No doubt, you will have to submit and resubmit your application and supporting documents several times as the mortgage companies have become notorious for losing entire client files during the process.
+Nonetheless, homeowners should treat the process like a full-time job, stay organized and patient, and they will have the best chance at successfully negotiating a loan modification.

 Navigate to Safe Harbors with Short Sales and Deeds in Lieu of Foreclosure